Noft1337/PXC-Restore-To-A-Different-Namespace/README.md

 ## Goals
 1. Fully functional MySQL database (pxc)
-2. Replicating the Database PVC
+2. Fully functional backups using xtradb-backup
-3. Fully functional backups using xtradb-backup
+3. Restore the backed up DB onto a different cluster

 ## How
 0. Setup the environment